rubynetti/blog/_posts/2018_04_13_rails_basic_dockerfile.md

 #### Set the the working directory

-Then we set the newly created directory as the default one for the container.
+Then we set the newly created directory as the default one for the image.
 ```Dockerfile
 WORKDIR /app
 ```